cwz6h/Ocarina-Of-Time-3D-Gauntlet-Deluxe/README.md

 An Ocarina Of Time 3D Plugin in a .3gx Format To Be Loaded With Luma3DS

+## Compiling

+> **For Those Users WHo Are Too Lazy To Download the .3gx file From The Releases**

+Just Extract The Source Code And Run "build.bat", This Will make the .3gx Plugin.
+Make Sure To Download All Libraries It Requires.

 ## Installing
 1. Download the .3gx File From the Releases
 2. Power Off Your Nintendo 3DS And Take Out The SD Card